-The Collection Connections series presents new works that aim to reinterpret traditional objects from the de Young’s permanent collections.
-The contemporary artists working in this space create installations that transform the conventional experience of museum viewers.
-For each project, artist and curator draw inspiration from the permanent collection, offering nontraditional connections that provide visual and educational opportunities to explain, interpret, and recontextualize the art objects on display throughout the museum Through these projects, visitors are given a window into the ways that artists and cultural institutions construct and disseminate knowledge about historical understanding and current attitudes.
+Collection Connections presents new works that aim to reinterpret traditional objects from the de Young’s collections.
+The contemporary artists working in this space create installations that transform the conventional experience of museum viewers, drawing inspiration from the permanent collection.